 The UCR Plan and Agreement are part of a federally-mandated, state-administered program effective September 10, 2007.
 Under this program, states collect fees from motor carriers, motor private carriers, freight forwarders, brokers and leasing companies, based on the number of qualifying commercial motor vehicles (CMVs) in their fleets.
 The revenues generated are used for enforcement of motor carrier safety programs.

 File your UCR registration at plan.ucr.gov, the official website for UCR filing.
-You can even register and pay by smartphone or tablet of you wish, and the site is available 24 hours day, 7 days a week, 365 days a year.
+You can even file your UCR and pay by smartphone or tablet of you wish, and the site is available 24 hours a day, 7 days a week, 365 days a year.
 Please mail any payments to UCR as outlined in the billing statement.

 Use of a website other than plan.ucr.gov to file UCR may incur charges above and beyond the UCR fees.

 Wisconsin Department of Transportation, Motor Carrier Unit mails out UCR registration reminders each year to all interstate motor carriers, motor private carriers, freight forwarders, brokers and leasing companies that do not have a registered email address in FMCSA.

 Please note that all UCR filings must be performed online.
-UCR registration forms that are mailed to the Motor Carrier Registration Unit will no longer be accepted.
+UCR registration forms that are mailed to the Wisconsin Motor Carrier Registration Unit will no longer be accepted.

 UCR requirements for recordkeeping